AdaCore/spark2014/docs/lrm/source/subprograms.rst

       :Trace Unit: 6.1.5 SS functions need no Depends aspect.
 Functions have implicit dependency_relation that result depends
                    on all inputs.
-Checked by another TU
+Covered by another TU

 #.
 [A subprogram which has an explicit Depends aspect specification
    and lacks an explicit Global aspect specification is assumed to have